Is Burgundy Hair Color Right For You?

 Brown or Black to Burgundy Hair Color

 Depending on how dark your natural color is, your stylist may actually have to lighten your hair before applying the final burgundy tone so that it will come out bright enough.
 Too-dark hair can swallow up a lighter color if it isn’t prepped properly.
 Your stylist will be able to control the degree of pre-lightening so it doesn’t get too light.
-She may also add a hair color bonder to your formula, which will prevent damage during the color service and repair existing damage.
+And using a lightener like Matrix Light Master Bonder Inside will help prevent damage during the color service and repair existing damage.

 How To Care For Your Burgundy Hair at Home